 Generally speaking, the

-master branch represents the stable version of your codes and is intended to be the code which is released or published.
-For that reason, we don’t really want to try out new features on the new code on the
+master branch represents the stable version of your codes and is intended to be released or published.
+For that reason, we don’t want to try out new features on the new code on the

-master branch, just in case it messes the code up.
+master branch to avoid that it messes the code up.

-What we really want to do, if we want to add a new feature to our application, is to create some isolated environment right to try out this new feature, and if we finish and test it, we can merge this new feature into the
+What we need when we want to add a new feature to our application, is to create some isolated environment right to try out this new feature, and if we finish and test it, we can merge this new feature into the

 master branch.
-Instead of adding more commits on to the
+Instead of adding more commits to the

 master branch, we make a new branch to work as an isolated environment and to test the new feature out.